Edmund M. Clarke: Work

 Clarke's interests included software and hardware verification and automatic theorem proving.
 In his Ph.D. thesis he proved that certain programming language control structures did not have good Hoare-style proof systems.
-In 1981 he and his Ph.D. student E. Allen Emerson first proposed the use of model checking as a verification technique for finite state concurrent systems.
+In 1981 he and his Ph.D. student E. Allen Emerson first proposed the use of model checking as a verification technique for finite-state concurrent systems.
 His research group pioneered the use of model checking for hardware verification.
 Symbolic model checking using binary decision diagrams was also developed by his group.
-This important technique was the subject of Kenneth McMillan's Ph.D. thesis, which received an ACM Doctoral Dissertation Award.
-In addition, his research group developed the first parallel resolution theorem prover (Parthenon) and the first theorem prover to be based on a symbolic computation system (Analytica).
+This important technique was the subject of Kenneth L. McMillan's Ph.D. thesis, which received an ACM Doctoral Dissertation Award.
+In addition, his research group developed the first parallel resolution theorem prover (Parthenon) and a theorem prover based on a symbolic computation system (Analytica).
 In 2009, he led the creation of the Computational Modeling and Analysis of Complex Systems (CMACS) center, funded by the National Science Foundation.
 This center has a team of researchers, spanning multiple universities, applying abstract interpretation and model checking to biological and embedded systems.

 Professional recognition

 Clarke was a fellow of the ACM and the IEEE.
 He received a Technical Excellence Award from the Semiconductor Research Corporation in 1995 and an Allen Newell Award for Excellence in Research from the Carnegie Mellon Computer Science Department in 1999.
-He was a co-winner along with Randal Bryant, E. Allen Emerson, and Kenneth McMillan of the ACM Paris Kanellakis Award in 1999 for the development of symbolic model checking.
+He was a co-winner along with Randal Bryant, Emerson, and McMillan of the ACM Paris Kanellakis Award in 1999 for the development of symbolic model checking.
 In 2004 he received the IEEE Computer Society Harry H. Goode Memorial Award for significant and pioneering contributions to formal verification of hardware and software systems, and for the profound impact these contributions have had on the electronics industry.
 He was elected to the National Academy of Engineering in 2005 for contributions to the formal verification of hardware and software correctness.
 He was elected to the American Academy of Arts and Sciences in 2011.
 He received the Herbrand Award in 2008 in "recognition of his role in the invention of model checking and his sustained leadership in the area for more than two decades."
 In 2012, he received an honorary doctorate from TU Wien for his outstanding contributions to the field of informatics.
 He received the 2014 Bower Award and Prize for Achievement in Science from the Franklin Institute for "his leading role in the conception and development of techniques for automatically verifying the correctness of a broad array of computer systems, including those found in transportation, communications, and medicine."
 He was a member of Sigma Xi and Phi Beta Kappa.